defiprime/defiprime1/solana-airdrops.md

 git-date: 2019-05-20T22:02:39-07:00
 layout: default
 title: "Solana Airdrops: Most Comprehensive 101 Guide"
 metadescription: 101 Guide to Solana Airdrops - Most Comprehensive list covering significant airdrops.
+Our approach is no bullshit airdrops on Solana.
+We don't waste our own time and don't want to waste yours.
+We list only high-quality Solana ecosystem projects where tokens make sense and meaningful airdrops are highly likely.
 permalink: solana-airdrops
 h1title: Solana Airdrops
 pagetitle: "Solana Airdrops: Most Comprehensive 101 Guide"